The following post is from Katie of Kitchen Stewardship: Are big families eco-friendly or a carbon footprint nightmare?

 Certainly, each human being is going to have to eat a certain amount of food to survive, and the bigger the family, the larger that portion of the carbon footprint.
 But sourcing local food and sustainably raised meat (like the half cows large families can purchase that a family of 3 could never get through) is an equally effective way to reduce one’s footprint.

 The output of chemicals into the environment does not necessarily increase with each human being—cleaning a house full of 8 people will likely not take any more resources than cleaning a household of four.
 Plus, big families on a budget might be more likely to use DIY frugal cleaners like these and put fewer chemicals into the environment.

 And although it isn’t always true, large families are more likely to be using natural family planning than tainting the water with hormonal birth control, which turns out to be a super big environmental and health issue.

 Big Families Do More with Less

-Bedrooms hold more children who learn to share space, showers are likely shorter per person because of scheduling necessity, furniture is often secondhand, and books, clothing, and even meals are made to stretch as far as possible.
-Large families by their nature tend to raise conservation-minded children, and what better antidote to over-spending and consumerism than a generation trained to spend less, waste less, use what is available and take care of what they have?
+Bedrooms hold more children who learn to share space, showers are likely shorter per person because of scheduling necessities, furniture is often secondhand, and books, clothing, and even meals are made to stretch as far as possible.
+Large families, by their nature, tend to raise conservation-minded children.
+What better antidote to overspending and consumerism than a generation trained to spend less, waste less, use what is available and take care of what they have?

 Raising a Generation of Treehuggers